Back

 Pros

 Medicare Advantage plans can offer more personalized benefits based on your situation.
 With Original Medicare, the extent of your coverage is already laid out.
-Going the Advantage route will give you some more flexibility to cater your plan to fit your needs.
+Going the Advantage route will give you some more flexibility to cater your health plan to fit your needs.

 In that same vein, you’ll also get more convenient options for your coverage.
 You can wrap everything up into one plan.
 If you take the Original Medicare route, you would have to add Part D coverage if you want a prescription drug plan, for example.